Modern Languages

 Paper 3: Speaking |

-A commitment to reading around the topics studied and doing extra work outside of the classroom is compulsory in this subject.
+A commitment to reading around the topics studied, taking an interest in Francophone news and culture and doing extra work outside of the classroom is compulsory in this subject.

 Sixth Form Spanish